MS-DOS issues with Windows ME

 Why was Real-Mode support removed?

-Microsoft has multiple reasons why Real Mode was removed from Windows ME, but was primarily removed to prevent problems with Windows programs and get the computer to boot faster.
+Microsoft had multiple reasons for removing Real Mode support from Windows ME.
+The primary reason was to prevent conflicts with some Windows programs, and to improve boot times.

 How can I dual boot with Windows ME?